reddragon/blog.gaurav.ai/source/_posts/2017-07-30-reservoir-sampling.markdown

   - The new element will replace the selected element with a probability of $\large\frac{1}{l+1}$, but the existing element will remain with a probability of $\large\frac{l}{l+1}$.
   - Hence the probability of each of the elements seen so far being selected will be, $\large\frac{1}{l} . \large\frac{l}{l+1} = \large\frac{1}{l+1}$.
   - The probability of the new element being selected, as we stated earlier is $\large\frac{1}{l+1}$.
-  - Hence, the probability will be the same for all the elements, assuming it holds for a stream of size $n$.
+  - Hence, the probability will be the same for all the elements, assuming it holds for a stream of size $l$.
 3. Given that the property holds for $n = 1$, and (2) is true, we can prove by induction that this property holds for all $n \gt 1$.

 There could be a weighted variant of this problem.
 Where, each element has an associated weight with it.
 At the end, the probability of an item $i$ being selected should be $\large\frac{w_i}{W}$.
 Where, $w_i$ is the weight of the $i$-th element, and $W$ is the sum of the weights of all the elements.